amplience/dc-extension-automatic-alt-text/README.md

 This extension should be used in conjunction with [Automatic Alt Text](https://amplience.com/developers/docs/release-notes/2024/alt-text-generation/).

-Whilst text can still inputted manually without this, if this feature is not enabled it is recommended to have your Alt Text as standard text / localised text fields.
+Whilst text can still inputted manually without this, if this feature is not enabled it is recommended to have your alt text as standard text / localised text fields.

 ### Dynamic Content Asset Tab

 Your Dynamic Content Hub must have the [Asset Tab](https://automatic-alt-text.extensions.content.amplience.net) enabled.
-This is to ensure API access to get the Alt text meta data for the asset.
+This is to ensure API access to get the alt text meta data for the asset.

 ## Suggested implementation

-When using this extension for alt text for an image, it is recommended that you disable the standard alt text behaviour for your image as to not confuse the content creators with multiple method of inputing alt text.
+When using this extension for alt text for an image, it is recommended that you disable the standard alt text behaviour for your image as to not confuse the content creators with multiple methods of inputing alt text.

 Image of what is recommended to be disabled:
 ![Native Media Card Alt Text](media/native-media-card-alt-text.png)